k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: reviving buried corpse
 - Fix: Allow rogues and convicts to train thrown weapons when unarmed
 - Fix: Gauntlets of Purity damage bonus applying in too many cases
+- Fix: impossible() when killing multiple vault guards in succession